Juniata, HASD Collaborate for Morocco Study Trip

 The group will spend much of their stay in language and culture classes at the Ibn Ghazi Institute in Fez.
 The academic focus of the lectures and other classes will be focused on how the colonial and postcolonial encounters with Sub-Saharan Africa, Europe and the Middle East have influenced modern Morocco.
 In addition, the classes will detail how the confluence of Moroccan, French and Spanish history affected the language, literature, social institutions and cultural practices of modern Morocco

-"The grant will provide an exciting opportunity to foster collaboration between Juniata College, international alumni, and regional educators to develop curricular resources for understanding the complex cultural crossroads that inform one of the most dyn
+"The grant will provide an exciting opportunity to foster collaboration between Juniata College, international alumni, and regional educators to develop curricular resources for understanding the complex cultural crossroads that inform one of the most dynamic countries of the Arab world."

 The Ibn Ghazi Arabic Institute offers summer language and culture courses to students and professionals from all over the world.
 The institute's director, Fouad Touzani, is a 2006 graduate of Juniata College.